CCSI-Toolset/MEA_ssm/README.md

 Note: This product is also part of the [Process Models Bundle](../../../ProcessModels_bundle)

 ## Getting Started
-See installation and user guide documents in the [documentation](./docs) subdirectory.
+See installation and user guide documents in the [online documentation](https://mea-ssm.readthedocs.io/).

 ## Authors
 * [Josh Morgan](https://github.com/jmorgan29)